owntracks/booklet/docs/tech/mqtt.md

 Below is a list of known configuration values that are required to connect to certain MQTT endpoints

 ### AWS IOT
-The OwnTracks apps are partially compatible to the [AWS IOT](https://aws.amazon.com/iot/) broker in MQTT private mode.
+The OwnTracks apps are partially compatible to the [AWS IOT](https://aws.amazon.com/iot/) broker in MQTT mode.
 As AWS IOT does not support some MQTT features (notable retained messages), some OwnTracks features might not work as expected.

 Before connecting, a so called _thing_ has to be configured which represents the connecting client.